Cooking with Mamma C

 Creamy Parmesan Polenta

-Creamy Parmesan Polenta is gluten free & ready in 30 minutes!
-A great side dish or base for your roasted vegetables, fish or meat.
+This creamy stovetop polenta will be ready in 30 minutes!
+Our improved recipe makes a great side dish or base for roasted vegetables, fish or meat.

 4.50 from 4 votes